AlbertoPravisano/react-rogue/README.md

 ## Commands

 - Use WASD or arrows to move around
 - Search the stair (>) to change dungeon floor.
+When you change floor, your health is restored.
-- Press SPACE to use healing potion to restore health
+- Press SPACE to use healing potion and restore 1 health
-- Each Long Sword in your inventory increases your attack power.
+- Each Long Sword in your inventory increases your attack power of 1.
+- Each Light Armor absorbs 1 attack, then gets destroyed

 ## TODO

-- Each Light Armor in your inventory decreases damage received
 - Shop for coins